frozyaC/urfu-sber-trucking-projectWorkshop/deploy.md

 **Note:** Do NOT run `docker compose pull` before building custom images.
 This command is only for pre-built images from registries.
 Since all services are built locally, proceed directly with `docker compose up -d --build`.

+**Important:** Java backend services may take 30–60 seconds to fully start and become healthy.
+During this time, you may see `health: starting` status.
+This is normal.
+Use `watch -n 2 docker compose ps` to monitor the startup progress.

 What starts and how it is exposed by default (from docker-compose.yaml):
 - Port 80 → nginx-gateway (public entry; proxies to frontend and API gateway)
 - Port 3001 → frontend-service (for internal/dev use; prefer port 80)